 For contributions that doesn’t consist of actual programming code, the only guidelines are common sense.
 For code contributions, a number of style guides will help you:

-If you normally code using another coding standard, there is no problem, but you should use ‘indent’ to reformat the code before submitting your work.
+If you normally code using another coding standard, there is no problem, but you should run the ‘indent-gnutls’ script found in the ‘devel’ directory to reformat the code before submitting your work.